On-Balance Volume

 • Divergence → Potential reversal signal

-On Pi42, you can overlay On-Balance Volume Indicator directly on any futures chart (BTC/INR, ETH/INR, or others) to monitor divergences while trading with up to 150x leverage and without the burden of 1% TDS or 30% VDA tax.
+On Pi42, you can overlay the On-Balance Volume indicator directly on any futures chart (BTC/INR, ETH/INR, or others) to monitor divergences while trading.

 Advantages and Limitations of the OBV Indicator